tryptofanik/gc-bert/README.md

 If you want to adjust some hyperparameters, like feature space of GNNs just chenage them in `train.py`.
 In case of some design changes in LM+GNN models you will need to modify the class of the model.

+## Hyperparameters

+In most experiments we used default hyperparameters normally used for selected models.
+Here is a list of most important hyperparameters used in this work:

+- learning rate - 0.001 for GNNs if trained alone; 0.0001 for late fusion and compositional models; 0.00005 for early fusion and looped early fusion; normaly for GNN it is enough to start with higher lr as these models are smaller and do not loose stability after applying stronger lr.
+For more complicated models lower lr was chosen in order to train more carefully
+- weight_decay - 0.01 for all experiments
+- GCN hps:
+    - input dim: 512 -> enforced by BERT output size
+    - hidden dim: 768; higher values like 1024 and 2048 in intial experiments did not showed significantly better results
+    - num of layers: 2
+    - dropout: 0
+- tokenizer window max size: 512
+- max epoches: 1000 - normally it was large enough for model to reach plateu

+## Seeds

+For dataset splits generation we used following seeds: {1, 2, ..., 10} (see function `gc_bert.utils.split`).

+## GPU infrastructre

+For all experiemtns we used [HPC infrastrucres](https://hpc.mini.pw.edu.pl/) provided by Faculty of Mathematics and Information Sciences and Laboratory of Bioinformatics and Computational Genomics (Warsaw University of Technology).
+Infrastructre comprises of NVIDIA DGX A100 GPUs.